 Projects include: Alternative Transportation, Energy and Waste, Healthy and Sustainable Food, Public Health, Sustainability and Urban Resilience Policy, and Youth Development.
 Please see below for a sample of past student projects:

-International Urbanization Seminar (Offered Autumn Quarter) - COURSE WEBSITE
+International Urbanization Seminar (Offered Fall) - COURSE WEBSITE

 Gentrification (Offered Spring, Alternate Years)

 Neighborhoods in the Bay Area and around the world are undergoing a transformation known as gentrification.
 Middle- and upper-income people are moving into what were once low-income areas, and housing costs are on the rise.
 Tensions between “newcomers” and “old timers,” who are often separated by race, ethnicity, or sexual orientation, can erupt; high rents may force long-time residents to leave.
 In this class students move beyond simplistic media depictions to explore the complex history, nature, causes and consequences of this process.
 Students learn through readings, films, class discussions, and engagement with a local community organization.